thetillhoff/workshop/docs/labs/lab_9/0_theory.md

 # Theory

-In this lab, we'll learn how to implement a cache for our application.
+In this lab, you'll learn how to implement a cache for our application.

 ## Caching